 A Glimpse into Dholdholi, Odisha

 Odisha is one of the poorest states in India.
 Dholdholi is in a rural agrarian area where farming is the norm.
 Bethania Kids operates our Day Care, After-School Care and Women’s Empowerment Programs in a solid new care centre completed in 2017.
 Dholdholi is in a remote location, and it takes two days for Board of Trustees and management staff to travel there.
-Though remote, it is a glorious mix of color, dancing, music, and tribal rituals.
+Though the journey is arduous, travelers are rewarded with a glorious mix of color, dancing, music, and tribal rituals.